 “When you are in a leadership role, you have a responsibility to prioritise the work that will make a genuine difference in the lives of those people who rely on you and stand up for what you believe in.”

-As COO of Yarra Trams, I am responsible for the day-to-day operation of the world’s largest tram network which involves operating up to 500 trams and 5,500 services a day.
+As CEO of Yarra Trams, I am responsible for the day-to-day operation of the world’s largest tram network which involves operating up to 500 trams and 5,500 services a day.
 I am also responsible for the end-to-end customer experience, timetable development and delivery, rostering and looking at the overall performance of our network and identifying areas where we can improve for the next day.
 I lead a team of over 1,850 employees in the Operations division, including more than 1,400 tram drivers.

 Earlier in my career, as a qualified lawyer, I had never considered a role in operations, but ever since I started working in this field, I haven’t looked back.
 Working in this role I feel like I am having a real impact on the lives of so many people, and that keeps me motivated every single day.
 This is from building a more diverse workforce that better reflects the city we serve, to improving the service we deliver to millions of Melburnians every single week.